 The couple took over the restaurant, whose name means ‘the blind pig’, five years ago.

 “Doing a tasting menu was done to save the pennies essentially.
 We couldn’t afford to say buy a turbot and throw it away if no one ordered it.
 We had to make money.
 So, we came up with the idea that’d we do just one menu, which is blind, no choice essentially and have no waste.
 It’s got a lot more elaborate and a lot more our style as the kitchen and the staff grew,” explained Josh.

-The couple took the venue over from Michael O’Hare, who is now renowned for The Man Behind The Curtain, the Michelin-starred restaurant in Leeds.
+The couple took over Le Cochon Aveugle restaurant in York from Michael O’Hare, who is now renowned for The Man Behind The Curtain, the Michelin-starred restaurant in Leeds.
 “We opened it when we were 26, so everything was done quite naively.
 We just went along with the name of Le Cochon Aveugle,” said Josh, adding that it was a French-style bistro before Victoria and himself took ownership.